Generic selectors

 Fasting before Passover is one of the most meaningful ways to prepare for the memorial of Jesus Christ’s sacrifice.
 Even though it is not a holyday, it is the most solemn of all the days God commands us to keep and it requires a great deal of preparation:

-1 CORINTHIANS 11:28 But let a man examine himself, and let him eat of the bread and drink of the cup [of the Passover] accordingly.
+1 CORINTHIANS 11:28 But let a man examine himself, and so let him eat of the bread and drink of the cup [of the Passover].

 Fasting helps us examine ourselves through humility and have a deeper appreciation of what God the Father and Jesus Christ sacrificed to cover our sins.